Hover over the buttons to see the contents of each page.

 This section is separate due to Lisa having what are essentially four string-able actions:

-- Along with cancels: J/DC, or Jump/Dash Cancels; Dash Cancelling is more time-efficient but costs stamina.
+- Along with cancels: J/DC, or Jump/Dash Cancels, where Dash Canceling is often more time-efficient but costs Stamina.

-If Lisa will be on-field for a prolonged time and you want to get as much DPS out as you can, her most notable strings are:
+If Lisa will be on-field for a prolonged time, her most notable strings are:

 N2 → Tap E → Cancel (188%/sec) |

-Most DPS for sustained play; for reference, Tap E has 20 active frames (⅓ of a second) and, because of this, you should almost always concatenate a Jump/Dash to the end of every Tap E you do for movement, which most Catalyst users lack.
+This basic combo generally offers the most DPS for sustained play.
+For reference, Lisa's Tap E has 20 active frames (⅓ of a second) and can cancel its animation quickly.
+It is advisable to concatenate a Jump/Dash at the end of a Tap E to enable a form of movement, which most Catalyst users lack.

 |